ppwwyyxx/SoPaper/README.md

 ./paper-downloader.py "http://arxiv.org/abs/1506.03184"
 ```

+NOTE: You may need proper proxy setup by environment variable `http_proxy` and `https_proxy`,
+to be able to download from certain sites.

 Command line tool is sufficient to use.
 If you'd like to play with the server, you'll need:
 * Python2 with virtualenv.
 Python headers are needed (python-dev on debian/ubuntu).
 * ghostscript